How To Reduce Food Waste & Save Money Too!

 Restaurant Meal Waste

-But do you often find it’s much more on that restaurant plate than you can eat?
+Do you often find much more food on that restaurant plate than you can eat?
 Yeah, me too.

 You can get a take-out container to bring those leftovers home to enjoy.
 And I encourage you to bring them home – less food waste!

-But years ago I pushed back at those flimsy Styrofoam containers they send you home with.
-I hate Styrofoam!
+But years ago I pushed back at those Styrofoam containers restaurants use.

 Not only is Styrofoam incredibly bad for the environment but those containers are flimsy.
 If you don’t hold them just right they’ll shift and spill your food.